giulia0402/giulia0402.github.io/index.md

 LDA topics are not clearly defined (words inconsistency in topics and  topics mixing) and we probably miss some topics, eclipsed by bigger ones.
 However, LDA topic modeling helped us to spot fictional topics and some trends in the evolution over time.

-To focus our analysis, we now define the topics that we consider to be relevant ourselves.
+To focus our analysis, we now define the topics that we consider to be relevant ourselves based on the LDA results.

 #### Topic key words